1997 Half Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2001 - Present

-Error coins and varieties, though not represented in this standard ranking, often command premiums exceeding these figures when properly authenticated.
+Error coins and varieties, though not represented in this standard ranking, often command premiums exceeding these figures when properly authenticated by PCGS or NGC.

 To explore how 1997 Kennedy Half Dollars compare across the entire series timeline and identify which years offer the strongest collecting opportunities, check out our comprehensive Top 100 Most Valuable Kennedy Half Dollar Worth Money (Value Chart by Year).

-The year 1997 represented one of the final chapters in the Kennedy Half Dollar’s circulation era, as declining public demand would eventually lead to the suspension of business strike production in 2001, marking the end of an era that began with the coin’s emotionally charged debut in 1964.
+The year 1997 represented one of the final chapters in the Kennedy Half Dollar’s circulation era.
+Declining public demand led to the suspension of business strike production in 2001, and coins produced from 2002 onward went directly into collectors’ hands rather than bank rolls.

 1997 P Half Dollar